bernhard759/bernhard759/README.md

 - I am @bernhard759
-- I am programming some stuff in python and javascript.
+- I am programming some stuff in python and javascript

 <!---